 For most uses, chefs prefer stainless-steel cookware to nonstick cookware.
 When stainless steel is wrapped around an aluminum or copper core, it will heat evenly on gas or electric stovetops.
-Experts also say it does a superior job of browning food -- the resulting fond (the little brown bits that stick to the pan bottom) can be used to create delicious sauces.
+Experts also say it does a superior job of browning food -- and the resulting fond (which is French for "base," and refers to the little brown bits that stick to the pan bottom) can be used to create delicious sauces.

 Still, stainless does have some drawbacks.
 Since these cookware sets are not nonstick, cooks have to use more fat or oil to prevent foods from clinging.
 There is also a learning curve to stainless steel, experts note, but once you have it down it becomes much easier to use.
 Because food sticks more easily, stainless-steel cookware can be harder to clean.
 Most experts recommend using either baking soda or Bar Keepers Friend.
 From personal experience, we can tell you that filling the bottom of the pot or pan with hot, soapy water and then letting it soak for an hour or so makes cleanup easy-peasy.
 Still, if you prefer the absolute least amount of hassle (and who can blame you?), you'll want to shop for nonstick cookware.

 In professional tests of stainless cookware, All-Clad is the absolute top performer.
 All-Clad does not make cookware sets, per se, but they do sell sets to various retailers under different names and model numbers.
 The All-Clad 501853 Stainless Steel 10-Piece Cookware Set (Est. $700) is one of the top-rated stainless steel cookware sets on Amazon.com, and, while there are no professional tests of the set, individual pieces made of the same construction are top-ranked in expert reviews and we can extrapolate those results to this set, especially with the high praise it receives from user reviewers.